Employer’s Group Health Plan vs Medicare

 Medicare & Employer Health Plans?

-- Does your employer have more or less than 20 employees?
+- Does your employer’s health insurance plan have more or less than 20 employees?

 - If fewer than 20, you MUST sign up for Medicare A & B as Medicare is Primary which means Medicare pays any bills first and if they don’t pay in full, then other coverage you might have, like your Employers Group health plan would pay.
 This may also mean, if you don’t have Medicare, you don’t get your bills paid!
-If you don’t enroll in Medicare when you are supposed to, there are penalties!
+You must enroll in Medicare when you are supposed to, if not, there are penalties!

-- Don’t take our word for what’s on these pages.
-These complex and confusing rules are not ours, they are Medicare’s, CA State, Insurance Company etc.
+- Don’t just take our summary.
+Medicare’s rules are very complex and confusing.
+The rules are not ours, they are Medicare’s, CA State, Insurance Company etc.

 - Follow the links, official brochures and footnotes below for the exact forms and citations you need.
 There are penalties if things are done even just a tiny bit wrong.